rDjupedal/Pacman/PacMan/README.md

 However, we could have used different ArrayLists for different kinds of **MazeBricks**.
 For example one ArrayList only containing MazeBricks that are walls.
 With this approach it would be possible to check "Is there a wall at position x, y ?"  instead of as we do now "What MazeBrick is at position X, Y?", then asking the MazeBrick "are you a wall?".
+Another approach could have been adding a field to each **MazeBrick** containing legal directions to go from there.

 Our current code is clean and easy to read and follow.
 This we value higher than a not notable performance lost.

+In general we are very satisfied with the result of this Pacman clone.
+Its definitely playable and we already have a some players enjoying it (our kids).